graphql/graphql-spec/CONTRIBUTING.md

 ## Stage 3: *Accepted*

 An RFC at the *accepted* stage is a completed solution.
-According to a spec editor it is ready to be merged as-is into the spec.
+According to a spec editor it is ready to be merged as-is into the spec document.
 The RFC is ready to be deployed in GraphQL libraries.
 An *accepted* RFC must be implemented in GraphQL.js.

 *Entrace criteria*

 * Consensus the solution is complete (via editor or working group)
 * Complete spec edits, including examples and prose
-* Compliant implementation in GraphQL.js (fully tested and merged)
+* Compliant implementation in GraphQL.js (fully tested and merged or ready to merge)

 A *draft* is *accepted* when it has learned via implementation and tests that it appropriately handles all edge cases, that the spec edits do not only precisely